By Jasmine Duan, Nicholas Gwee, CFA, and Shawn Sim

 Positive on Asia ex-China investment-grade credit, but cautious on China

 Outflows to reverse.
 Asian local currency bonds suffered outflows in the first three quarters of 2022, reflecting investors’ underweight exposure to Asian fixed income after aggressive unwinding of positions throughout the year.
 China accounted for most of the outflows, followed by Malaysia, Indonesia, South Korea, and Thailand.
 We expect outflows to reverse to net buying, reflecting the retracement of global rates and global investors’ much lighter exposure to Asian bonds.
-However, we believe foreign investor demand is likely to remain weak over the medium term until global rates volatility and foreign exchange markets stabilize.
+However, we believe foreign investor demand is likely to remain weak over the medium term until global rates volatility and foreign exchange markets stabilise.

 Concerns over China’s new strategic direction.
 The 20th National Congress of the Communist Party of China took center stage in October, with China’s leadership appearing to take a new direction by playing down the importance of reform and economic development for future legislation.
 This adds to investors’ concerns that the government is increasingly prioritizing security and ideology over growth.
 We believe such a domestic policy may further weaken foreign investor sentiment that is already reeling from China’s regional geopolitical issues, tough zero-COVID controls, and a housing crisis.
 Post the Party Congress, credit spreads of U.S. dollar-denominated Chinese investment-grade corporate bonds sharply widened to a much higher premium over U.S. investment-grade credit, reflecting investor worries.
 We expect these concerns to linger in the medium term, and investors to remain cautious.